valmikroy/tech_notes/apue.md

 Returns: number of bytes written if OK, 1 on error
 ```

 File descriptor table organization

 ![FD table organization](images/FD%20tables%20organization.png)

-There are some atomic operations can be performed in unix environment, for example

-- `O_APPEND` will `open` the file and  `lseek` till the end of it in the atomic manner.
+There are some atomic operations can be performed in unix environment, like `O_APPEND` will `open` the file and  `lseek` till the end of it in the atomic manner.

--
+`ioctl` is something to provide custom actions for the FD.
+Like in the past CD-ROM drive eject was the ioctl action provided through device driver for the `/dev/cdrom`.